Sweet Love of Texas

 Lucas, but changed to Somerset.
 Jerome's kid.
 Callie knew the background all too well.

 As she sat down on the bottom bleacher, she grabbed the latest album of the Christian band from her purse, entitled 'Sweet Love of Texas.'
 The newest members of Three Cross Faith, Shannon and Greg Somerset, had been added to the CD that'd just come out that week.
-She studied the cover and looked over to the home team side, scanning the crowd.
+She studied the cover and scanned the crowd on the home team side.
 When she saw Shannon, she smiled.
-Sitting around Shannon were Greg, Mac and his wife, Jaimee, and even Greg's unmarried brother, Eric.
+Sitting near Shannon were Greg, Mac and his wife, Jaimee, and even Greg's unmarried brother, Eric.
 All of them were members of the band.

 "Will's up…and he scores!" the announcer said.